 As well as the uses, listed above, there are a great many different installation types and instrumentation fittings.

-Pressure filters are line or manifold mounted and come with bypass valves or elements that can take full pressure across them without failing.
+Pressure filters are line or manifold mounted and come with bypass valves or elements that can take full pressure across them without collapsing.
 These non-bypass elements are commonly used in servo systems where the valves are more expensive and would fail if the contamination reached them.

 Return line filters can be line mounted or fitted into the top of a reservoir.
 In mobile applications, these tend to be spin on canisters.

-Air breathers can sometimes be sold as simple strainers inside a filler cap although a proper spin on or flange mounted elements are available if properly specified.
+Air breathers can sometimes be sold as simple strainers inside a filler cap although proper spin on or flange mounted elements are available if properly specified.

 Other options that are commonly available include: